 Are You Healthy Enough for Surgery?

 While plastic surgery is remarkably safe, there are still risks associated with any surgical procedure.
-According to the website of the Northern Virginia facelift experts at Sanctuary Cosmetic Center, it’s important that patients be in relatively good health when they look at facelift surgery.
+According to the website of the Newport Beach facelift experts at the offices of Dr. Tenley Lawton, it’s important that patients be in relatively good health when they look at facelift surgery.
 In this case, “relatively good health” means the following: